American Standard Faucets Review & Rating Updated: June 3, 2025

 Luckily, even if American Standard does not know where its faucets are made, we do.
 The company is still very much in the business of manufacturing faucets — just not in North America.

-After American Standards's acquisition by LIXIL, the Monterrey plant was closed, Note 3 and faucet production was transferred to American Standard's giant (4,400-employee) maquila (AS Maquila México, S. de R.L. de C.V.) in Aguascalientes near Mexico City.
+After American Standards' acquisition by LIXIL, the Monterrey plant was closed, [3] and faucet production was transferred to American Standard's giant (4,400-employee) maquila in Aguascalientes owned by its subsidiary, AS Maquila México, S. de R.L. de C.V.

-Many come from old American Standard factories that LIXIL now owns including four sanitary ware factories in China — A-S (Shanghai) Pottery Co., Ltd.; A-S (Guangzhou) Enamelware Company, Ltd.; A-S (Tianjin) Pottery Co., Ltd., and Hua Mei Sanitary Ware Co.
-Ltd. — that make a lot of the company's sanitary wares including sinks and toilets.
+Many are made in former American Standard Companies factories that LIXIL now owns including four sanitary ware factories in China: A-S (Shanghai) Pottery Co., Ltd.; A-S (Guangzhou) Enamelware Company, Ltd.; A-S (Tianjin) Pottery Co., Ltd., and Hua Mei Sanitary Ware Co.
+Ltd.

 Eljer Logo